v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

          - The timeout of the operation.
          - 300

-The operation CR is created by the vineyard scheduler while scheduling the vineyard jobs, and you could get them as follows.
+The Operation Custom Resource (CR) is created by the vineyard scheduler while scheduling vineyard jobs.
+You can retrieve the created Operation CRs as follows:

 .. code:: bash